 Send Evidence of Financial Responsibility.
 This may be satisfied by an Affidavit of Support (Immigration Service Form I-134) or a signed statement from a U.S. citizen or foreign national committing the necessary resources in U.S. dollars for student’s expenses, such as by providing a current balance statement from an accredited banking institution.
 This amount shown should cover a year of tuition and fees, plus the cost of returning home, if necessary.
 Tuition, fees, and living is approximately $17,500 USD per semester.
 For graduate students, tuition, fees, and living is approximately $16,500 USD

-- International students who are beginning freshmen graduating from a high school outside the U.S. must provide an official high school transcript and evaluation or high school transcript from an accredited evaluation company
+- International incoming freshmen who are graduating from a high school outside the U.S. must provide an official high school transcript directly to SpanTran from their institution, preferably via email.

-- International students who are transferring from a college or university in the United States must provide official transcript from all colleges/universities attended and copies of all immigration documents.
+- International transfer students who attended a college/university in the U.S. must provide an official transcript from all previously-attended institutions to SRSU, as well as copies of all immigration documents.

-- International graduate students must provide an English translation of undergraduate transcripts and official documentation of a completed Bachelor’s Degree.
+- International graduate students must provide official evaluations of their undergraduate transcripts and official documentation of a completed Bachelor’s degree, translated in English.

-Medical History Report-shows applicant’s current state of health and physician’s clearance for applicant to travel to and study within the United States
+Medical History Report – An official letter from a physician showing applicant’s current state of health and clearance for applicant to travel to and study within the United States.

 Evidence of English language proficiency as demonstrated by any of the following:

-- TOEFL score of Test of English as a Foreign Language (TOEFL) score report – 69 Internet based; 190 Computer Based; 520 Paper Based OR iTEP Academic Score between 3.5-3.9 or greater.
+- Test of English as a Foreign Language (TOEFL) score report – 69 Internet based; 190 Computer Based; 520 Paper Based.

-- TOEFL can be waived with six hours credit in Freshman English with a C or better.
+- Completion of six credit hours in Freshman English with a grade of C or better.

 - Prospective students may petition the Dean of the College in which the major resides in writing requesting an individual oral assessment of English proficiency.
-Applicants granted an interview will be notified of the date, time, and location of the interview.
+Applicants granted an interview will be notified of the date and time.
 The interview panel must deem the applicant’s oral English proficiency adequate to successfully complete the program.
-The interview panel will file the results of the assessment in the Center for Enrollment Services.
-The Registrar will notify the student of the decision in writing.
+The interview panel will file the results of the assessment to the Center for Enrollment Services.

 Additional Requirements after Admissions: